 - Legal organization/company name

-- If you are not sure of your D-U-N-S number, use this Apple-provided lookup tool or reach out to your finance team.
+- D-U-N-S® number: If you are unsure of your D-U-N-S number, use this Apple-provided lookup tool or reach out to your finance team.

 - Your company website address

-- Apple will call you to verify your enrollment.
+- A contact phone number: Apple will call this number to verify your enrollment.